michal-harish/graphstream/README.md

 While SyncsToGraph is a simple stream-to-stream map operation, the internal workings of ConnectedBSP requires a more detailed explanation.
 It also illustrates more general concept of local state in the realm of stream processing, more specifically *recurisve stateful stream processing*

-First we need a different kind of topic - a commit log which is supported by Kafka fetaure called log compaction.
+First we need a different kind of topic - a commit log which is supported by Kafka fetaure called [Log  Compaction](https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction).
 A topic 'graphstate' in our architecture is log-compacted.

-*TODO log compaction *
+*TODO zoom on the ConnectedBSP*

 <a name="configuration">